 - Set the user they would send their posts to for approval.

-To switch between users, click on the dashboard option on the top-left corner of your dashboard and select their account in order to create posts on their dashboard.
-That client will then be able to log into their account and view those posts in the scheduled view, Queue, Calendar, etc. as relevant.
+To switch between users, click on the dashboard option on the top-left corner of your dashboard and select their account to create posts on their dashboard.
+That client will then log in to their account and view those posts in the scheduled view, Queue, Calendar, etc., as relevant.

 Once this is done, the scheduled post(s) will appear in the calendar for both users.